gertjana/mooving_golem/readme.md

 this will check/test/fmt/lint the code, build the webassembly binary and should result in a `mooving.wasm` file in the root directory

 ## run it

+expects golem-cli and rust to be installed on your machine

 ```bash
 > golem component add -c mooving_comp ./mooving.wasm